Bug #13121

 I believe this is a major cause for rockets which "inexplicably" veer off course and likely also contributes to the phenomena where an otherwise reasonably designed rocket tumbles when it tries to go supersonic.

-#2 Updated by Nebbie over 7 years ago
+#2 Updated by Nebbie about 8 years ago

 Ah, the oddities of stock's aerodynamics model treating parts as if they weren't next to each other.
 I don't think this can be fixed without them actually rewriting how drag and lift are calculated.